The Geeze & Me

 ERIN VANDERHYDE (Homeless)

-Presently at SDSU pursuing a degree in General Theatre.
+Recently graduating from SDSU after pursuing a degree in General Theatre.
 Entertainer at Legoland.
 Theatre: Jesus Christ Superstar, The Drowsy Chaperone, Dr. Faustus Lights the Lights (SDSU), Hairspray, Godspell, 25th Annual Putnam County Spelling Bee, Legally Blonde, Footloose and Ragtime at Young Actors Theatre (YAT).
 Associates Degree in Music, Grossmont College.

 KIERA MERSKY (Bobbi and Margo)